DarkGhostHunter/Preloader/README.md

     composer require darkghosthunter/preloader

-> This package doesn't enforces `ext-opcache` at install.
+> This package doesn't requires `ext-opcache` to install.
 Just be sure to have it [enabled in your application server](https://www.php.net/manual/en/book.opcache.php).

 ## Usage